 Even if you can’t spend two nights, staying one night very close to what you want to see can give you a time and stress reduction advantage over a day trip.

-In fact wandering the touristy area after the tour groups had headed off to Tai’an was one of my favorite parts of that trip.
+In fact wandering the touristy area after the tour groups had headed off to Tai’an on the afternoon I arrived was one of my favorite parts of that trip.

 Qufu is touted as a day trip, and indeed many people do it as a half or three-quarter day, then speed off to Tai’an to hike or take a cable car up Taishan over night to watch the sunrise.
 (My son and I went to Taishan but spent two nights, one in Tai’an and one at the top of the mountain, you can read about this trip in my series Sleeping Dragon Slowly Opens One Eye.
 I can’t imagine doing both of these trips in one 24 hour period!
 Most certainly not enjoying them as well as I did.